marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 {% endhighlight %}

-From the mapping above, it was clear that the output hook was residing somewhere between *0x1121dc* and *0x11292f*, most likely in *core/lwip/src/netif/undiif.c*, where code which interfaces directly with the hardware is defined.
+According to the mapping above, the output hook was residing somewhere etween *0x1121dc* and *0x11292f*, most likely in *core/lwip/src/netif/undiif.c*, where code which interfaces directly with the hardware is defined.
 From *undiif.c*:
 {% highlight C %}
 /*